Matt-Brigida/FFIEC_Call_Reports/README.md

 ## Overview

-This repo contains [FFIEC call reports](https://cdr.ffiec.gov/public/) for all banks by quarter.
+This repo contains [FFIEC call reports](https://cdr.ffiec.gov/public/) for all banks by quarter from Q1 2001 to the present.
 At this point each schedule of bulk call reports are read into both a SQLite database, and saved separately as .rds files.
 Queries are created to pull time series items from the .rds files.
 Creating queries takes fairly good knowledge of FFIEC Call Reports.
 Moreover the structure of these reports tends to change over time.

 The repo has the following structure: